dip-bash/cai/README.md

-# 🧠 cai - Command-line AI Assistant (for hackers, tinkerers & learners)
+# 🧠 cai - Command-line AI Assistant
 > “Just type it.
 Let AI handle the rest.”

 `cai` is a customizable command-line tool powered by AI (Gemini).
 It helps you summarize man pages and command outputs, fix command errors and chat with an AI assistant — all from your terminal.